Authored by the expert who managed and guided the team behind the Turkey Property Pack

 What are the most common unexpected fees buyers discover in Turkey?

-Scams with fake listings and fake fees do occur in Turkey, and buyers can protect themselves by working only with licensed agents, paying via bank transfer (never cash), using an independent lawyer, and verifying all documents through official channels.
+Scams with fake listings, inflated "agency fees," and pressure to pay unreceipted deposits do happen in Turkey, and the best defenses are dealing only with licensed agents, paying via bank transfer (never cash), and using an independent lawyer who works for you.

-Fees that are usually not disclosed upfront in Turkey include interpreter and translation costs, notary fees for powers of attorney, site management entry or transfer fees in some residential complexes, and urgency premiums on valuation reports.
+Fees usually not disclosed upfront in Turkey include interpreter and sworn translation costs, notary chains for powers of attorney (especially when buying from abroad), site management transfer fees in gated communities, and sometimes the true monthly aidat in full-service complexes.

 In our property pack covering the property buying process in Turkey, we go into details so you can avoid these pitfalls.